Garden Word of the Day

 It starts with a tiny wound and ends with the entire head rotting where it stands.
 Three different fungi can cause Rhizopus head roti: Rhizopus stolonifer, R. oryzae (syn.
 R. arrhizus), and R. microsporus.
 These fungi are everywhere.
 They are found in the soil and are easily disturbed and spread by the wind.
 These are the same fungi that cause bread molds and soft rots in carrots, melons, raspberries, sweet potatoes, and many other crops.

 Rhizopus head rot symptoms

-The fungal spores that cause Rhizopus head rot first make their way into your lovely sunflowers through wounds caused by birds, hail, rubbing, and head moth and other insect feeding.
+The fungal spores that cause Rhizopus head rot first make their way into your lovely sunflowers through wounds caused by birds, hail, rubbing, and insect feeding by head moths and other pests.
 At first, these wounds look like small holes or dark spots on the back of ripening heads.
 Those spots start to rot, eventually drying to a dark brown.
-As the disease progresses, heads dry prematurely, and the interiors take on a shredded appearance.
+As the disease progresses, heads dry prematurely, and the interiors look shredded.

-You can differentiate this disease from others, such as bacterial head rot or Sclerotinia head rot, by the presence of grey threads (mycelium) and tiny black reproductive structures (sporangia) within the shredded tissue.
+You can differentiate this disease from others, such as bacterial head rot or Sclerotinia head rot, by the presence of gray threads (mycelium) and tiny black reproductive structures (sporangia) within the shredded tissue.